Ermengarde de Beaumont: Life

-She married King William I of Scotland at the royal chapel at Woodstock Palace near Oxford in England on 5 September 1186 by Baldwin, Archbishop of Canterbury.
-The marriage was arranged by King Henry II of England, who was at the time the acknowledged overlord of Scotland: William considered her status beneath him, but agreed after Henry offered to pay for the entire wedding, land valued at 100 merks and 40 knight's fees, and to return the castles that he had forfeited, one of them being Edinburgh.
+Ermengarde married King William I of Scotland at the royal chapel at Woodstock Palace, near Oxford, in England on 5 September 1186, performed by Baldwin, Archbishop of Canterbury.
+The marriage was arranged under terms of the Treaty of Falaise by King Henry II of England, who was at the time the acknowledged overlord of Scotland.
+William considered her status beneath him, but agreed after Henry offered to pay for the entire wedding, land valued at 100 merks and 40 knight's fees, and to return the castles that he had forfeited as her dowry, one of them being Edinburgh.
+After the wedding she was escorted to Scotland by Scottish nobles and Jocelin, Bishop of Glasgow.

 The chronicler Walter Bower described Ermengarde as 'an extraordinary woman, gifted with a charming and witty eloquence'.
 Though William had many lovers before his marriage, the aging monarch was reportedly never unfaithful to her after their wedding.
 The relatives of Ermengarde benefited from her status as queen.
 She is recorded to have presided with the Bishop of St. Andrews over a complex court case.
 In 1207, there was a complaint by a canon that a royal chaplain obtained the bishopric of Glasgow by bribing the King and the Queen.
 Queen Ermengarde is credited with mediating a renegotiation of the 1209 treaty, probably due to her husband's incapacity.
 Due to the illness of William, Ermengarde took over some of his duties during his later years, and there is evidence that she wielded considerable influence in public affairs.
 In 1212, she accompanied William with their children to King John of England to secure the succession of their son Alexander.

-Ermengarde was described as distraught and lethargic over her husband's death in 1214.
+Ermengarde was described as distraught and lethargic over her husband's death, on 4 December 1214.
 As queen dowager, she devoted her time to the foundation of a Cistercian abbey at Balmerino in Fife.
 It was completed in 1229, and she often visited it as a guest with her son Alexander.
 She stayed at the abbey many times.